What Unethical Breeding Has Done To Bulldogs

 They have problems with their breathing and respiratory systems due to the enlargement of the soft palate and narrowing of the oropharynx.
 They’re also known for problems with their heart, hips, eyes, and skin.

-Bulldogs are extremely intolerant of heat.
-They must be kept in an air-conditioned area with limited trips outside when the temperature is over 80 degrees F or when the humidity is high.
+Bulldogs are extremely intolerant of heat due to their short snouts.
+They’re unable to regulate their temperature through panting as well as other dogs, and even normal activities in intense heat can cause heatstroke.
+It’s recommended that Bulldogs be kept in an air-conditioned area with limited trips outside when the temperature is over 80 degrees F, or when the humidity is high.

 A 2004 study from the Kennel Club found that the median life expectancy of a Bulldog is less than 7 years but a more recent study from UK vet clinic data puts the median at 8.4 years.
 Birth defects, such as flat chests, have led to high puppy mortality.